 While the methods to achieve efficient scalability across resources will continually evolve, this paradigm shift (in analogy to the prior shift in the simulation community) is a one-time occurrence.
 Eventually, a new paradigm shift will likely occur beyond this distribution of a processing or data system that spans multiple resources working in parallel.
 That future revolution will need to be described with new terminology.

 Big Data focuses on the self-referencing viewpoint that data is big because it requires scalable systems to handle it.
+However understanding Big Data will require a broader viewpoint than a self-referencing viewpoint can contain.
+Not only does Big Data carry the characteristics of volume, variety, velocity and variability but it is because of these characteristics that a new inclusiveness has been discovered (emerged).
 Conversely, architectures with better scaling have come about because of the need to handle Big Data.
 It is difficult to delineate a size requirement for a dataset to be considered Big Data.
-Data is usually considered “big” if the use of new scalable architectures provides a cost or performance efficiency over the traditional vertically scaled architectures (i.e., if similar performance cannot be achieved in a traditional, single platform computing resource.)
+Data is usually considered “big” if the use of new scalable architectures provides a cost or performance benefit over the traditional vertically scaled architectures (i.e., if similar performance cannot be achieved in a traditional, single platform computing resource.)
 This circular relationship between the characteristics of the data and the performance of data systems leads to different definitions for Big Data if only one aspect is considered.

 Some definitions for Big Data focus on the systems innovations required because of the characteristics of Big Data.

-Big Data engineering includes advanced techniques that harness independent resources for building scalable data systems when the characteristics of the datasets require new architectures for efficient storage, manipulation, and analysis.
+Big Data engineering includes advanced techniques that harness independent resources for building scalable data systems when the characteristics of the datasets require new architectures for efficient storage, manipulation, analysis and benefit.

 Once again the definition is coupled, so that Big Data engineering is used when the characteristics of the data require it.
-New engineering techniques in the data layer have been driven by the growing prominence of datasets that cannot be handled efficiently in a traditional relational model.
+New engineering techniques in the data layer have been driven by the growing prominence of inclusive datasets that cannot be handled efficiently in a traditional relational model.
 The need for scalable access in structured data has led to software built on the key-value pair paradigm.
 The rise in importance of document analysis has spawned a document-oriented database paradigm, and the increasing importance of relationship data has led to efficiencies in the use of graph-oriented data storage.

 The new non-relational model database paradigms are typically referred to as NoSQL (Not Only or No Structured Query Language [SQL]) systems, which are further discussed in Section 3.
 The problem with identifying Big Data storage paradigms as NoSQL is, first, that it describes the storage of data with respect to a set theory-based language for query and retrieval of data, and, second, that there is a growing capability in the application of the SQL query language against the new non-relational data repositories.
 While NoSQL is in such common usage that it will continue to refer to the new data models beyond the relational model, it is hoped the term itself will be replaced with a more suitable term, since it is unwise to name a set of new storage paradigms with respect to a query language currently in use against that storage.